smithblack-0/CognitionEngineering/docs/Simple Universal Prompting System/UDPL.md

   `name` of a resource to call, and may include `arguments` if needed.
 These interact with the optional but recommended resource system.

+### Text Rules

+the `text` required field has certain flow control responsibilities that also need to be formally checked.
+In particular, it does not make sense to include a flow control token --- in our examples "[Jump]" but exact details depend on configuration --- in the text stream without escaping the jump first; otherwise, the TTFA will happily follow flow control due to teacher-forced prompts.
+This is checked for.

 ### Placeholders & Resource Bindings